Consulate General of Germany, Chennai: Goethe Institut

 The Goethe Institut Chennai, known locally as the Max Mueller Bhavan Chennai, is the cultural institute of the Federal Republic of Germany at Chennai.
 It was founded in 1960.
 Formerly located at Khader Nawaz Khan Road, Nungambakkam for 19 years since 1988, the centre was moved to a 13,000-sq-ft premises located at 4 Rutland Gate, 5th Street, Thousand Lights region of Chennai in 2007.
 It houses a library and information centre, language department, education department and culture department, in addition to an auditorium and an art gallery.
 The German Academic Exchange Services (Deutscher Akademischer Austausch Dienst or DAAD Information Centre) also functions from the Goethe Institut premises.
 The centre promotes knowledge of German language and fosters international cooperation by advancing Germany's cultural, social and political life.

 DAAD Information Centre

-The DAAD Information Center Chennai is a service center for Indian students and scholars established by the German Academic Exchange Service in cooperation with Goethe Institut Chennai.
+The DAAD Information Center Chennai is a service centre for Indian students and scholars established by the German Academic Exchange Service in cooperation with Goethe Institut Chennai.
 Established in October 2001, the centre provides comprehensive and free counselling to students planning to study and research in Germany.
-The DAAD Information Center Chennai offers counselling services for the Southern region of India covering Tamil Nadu, Karnataka, Andhra Pradesh and Kerala.
-Services include information session on higher studies and research opportunities in Germany, individual counselling, annual education fairs and presentation at partner institutions, universities or special occasions.
+The DAAD Information Center Chennai offers counselling services for the Southern region of India covering Tamil Nadu, Karnataka, Andhra Pradesh, and Kerala.
+Services include information session on higher studies and research opportunities in Germany, individual counselling, annual education fairs and presentation at partner institutions, universities, or special occasions.